Tongkai-Z/132a_project/README.md

 ### Method
 * Preprocessing
     1. First we extracted all documents that are labeled with our topic, including all documents woth annotation "815-0, 815-1, 815-2" in _get_relevant.py_.
-    2. We uploaded the formated csv file to my personal google drive [here](https://drive.google.com/file/d/1IDLbVP3im2xIJr2gaB8Fmn4rGrguSU6J/view?usp=sharing) in order to later use it in Google Colab.
+    2. We uploaded the formatted csv file to my personal google drive [here](https://drive.google.com/file/d/1IDLbVP3im2xIJr2gaB8Fmn4rGrguSU6J/view?usp=sharing) in order to later use it in Google Colab.

 * Setup for training